 Finocchiona PGI is a charcuterie product prepared with pigs meat from the traditional Italian Large White, Landrace and Duroc breeds, characterised by an aroma of fennel, the seeds and/or flowers of which are added to the mince.
 Finocchiona PGI can also be produced exclusively with meat from Cinta Senese PDO.

 The pork cuts selected for the production of Finocchiona PGI are: boneless and defatted shoulder, ham trimmings, rump, collar, lean belly and collar, coppa, belly and flank.
 Salt, ground pepper, peppercorns, garlic, fennel seeds and/or flowers are added to the cuts.
 The seasoned pig meat is then diced and minced in a meat grinder.
 The mince is stuffed into natural or artificial casings, which are then tied with twine or covered in netting made from natural materials.
-The sausage must not weigh less than 0.5 kg.
+The sausage must not weigh less than 0.5 kg or more than 25 kg.
 The product is then dried – a stage during which the dehydration process is more pronounced - at a temperature ranging between 12 and 25°C. The sausage is then cured at a temperature between 11 and 18°C, with a relative humidity of between 65 and 90%, for a period that varies, based on weight, from 15 to 45 days.

 Appearance and Flavour